canonical/craft-actions/charmcraft/pack/README.md

 ### Inputs

-The action can be catered to your project with the following inputs.
-Where applicable, inputs are listed with their default values.
+The action supports the following inputs.

 ```yaml
 - name: Package charm with Charmcraft